MoekoOkada/BIO373/X_Excercises.md

 ## 5. Variant call part 2

 1. Here, we'll look in the filtered VCF (05_variants_filtered.vcf.gz).
 This time, see if you notice what changed after the filtration step.
 For example, the FILTER field should now have a value (not just '.').
-If you search for `FT`, you'll see in either samples the GT should have become a NoCall (./.).

 2. Count the number of variants that failed each of the filters we applied (those applied to stats in the INFO field).

-3. Count the number of genotypes that passed the genotype filter (GQ) for each sample.
-This one's a bit tricky due to the `FT` behavior noted above!